Social-Emotional Learning at Home: A Parent's Guide

 Self-Management

-Self-management is the ability to regulate emotions, thoughts, and behaviors effectively in different situations.
-It includes managing stress, controlling impulses, motivating yourself, and setting and working toward personal and academic goals.
+Self-management is the ability to handle your emotions and reactions in different situations.
+It means managing stress, controlling impulses, staying motivated, and setting goals and working toward them.

 What it looks like at home: Your child takes a deep breath instead of hitting when angry.
 They can wait for their turn during a family game without melting down.
 They set a goal for reading a chapter book and stick with it over several days.
 They use a calming strategy they learned—like counting to ten or squeezing a stress ball—without being reminded.